 Treatment Philosophy and Benefits

-At Cedar Crest Hospital & Residential Treatment Center, our 25 years of experience helping men, women, children, teens, and older adults battle addiction and drug abuse can prove to be invaluable in your own recovery process.
+At Cedar Crest, our chemical dependence treatment center in Belton, Texas, our 25 years of experience helping men, women, children, teens, and older adults battle addiction and drug abuse can prove to be invaluable in your own recovery process.
 We firmly believe that each person who comes to us has the ability to create their own future with the strengths they already possess.
 We want our clients to take the initiative and steer the course of care so that it really works for each person we meet.
-We know that addiction recovery programs should always approach each client as an individual person who needs an individual plan of care that meets all of his or her needs.
-At Cedar Crest, we’re very ready to help you in your recovery – once and for all.
+We know that addiction recovery treatment should always approach each client as an individual person who needs an individual plan of care that meets all of his or her needs.
+At our substance abuse hospital, we’re very ready to help you in your recovery – once and for all.